DanielDominguezBender/FileIntegrityMonitoring/README.md

         baseline_hash = f.read().strip()
     return current_hash == baseline_hash
 ```
-In the MAIN it is defined the path to the file we want to monitor (monitored_file) and the name of the baseline file (baseline_file).
-If the baseline file doesn't exist, we create it by calling the create_baseline function.
+In the MAIN it is defined the path to the file we want to monitor (`monitored_file`) and the name of the baseline file (`baseline_file`).
+If the baseline file doesn't exist, we create it by calling the `create_baseline` function.

-Then, we enter a continuous monitoring loop (while True) that runs indefinitely until interrupted by the user (e.g., pressing Ctrl + C).
-Inside the loop, we periodically check the file integrity by calling the check_integrity function.
+Then, we enter a continuous monitoring loop (while True) that runs indefinitely until interrupted by the user (e.g., pressing `Ctrl + C`).
+Inside the loop, we periodically check the file integrity by calling the `check_integrity` function.
 If the integrity check fails (file has been modified), it prints a message indicating a violation.
 In a real-world scenario, you would implement your alerting and incident response logic here.
 If the integrity check passes (file has not been modified), it prints a message indicating the check was successful.

 ## How to run it?

-First of all make sure you have Python installed in your system (and that the 'python' command should be set in the system's PATH).
+First of all make sure you have Python installed in your system (and that the `python` command should be set in the system's PATH).
 To run the File Integrity Monitoring (FIM) script on a terminal, follow these steps:

-Step 1: Save the Script in a file with a ".py" extension.
-For example, I saved it as 'fim.py'.
+Step 1: Save the Script in a file with a `.py` extension.
+For example, I saved it as `fim.py`.

 Step 2: Open the Terminal or command prompt on your computer.
 Ensure that you are in the directory where you saved the script.

 Step 3: Run the Script using the following command:
-Windows -> python fim.py
+`Windows -> python fim.py`<br>
-MacOS / Linux -> python3 fim.py
+`MacOS / Linux -> python3 fim.py`

+>[!NOTE]
+>In MacOS / Linux y used `python3` because it's the Python version I have installed on my computer.

 Step 4: Observe the Output.
-The script will start running and continuously monitor the file specified in the monitored_file variable (I set the timer on 15 seconds refresh).
+The script will start running and continuously monitor the file specified in the `monitored_file` variable (I set the timer to 15 seconds to refresh).
 It will check the file's integrity periodically and display messages indicating whether the integrity check passed or if a violation was detected.

 You can leave the terminal running to maintain the monitoring process.
-To stop the monitoring press Ctrl + C to interrupt the script.
+To stop the monitoring press `Ctrl + C` to interrupt the script.

 ## Visual example

 Let's take a look on how this scenario work.
-On next image you will see how the "baseline.txt" file still does not exist.
+On next image you will see how the `baseline.txt` file still does not exist.

 ![image1](imgs/image1.png)

 First we launch the script.
-As you can see the "baseline.txt" file is created, storing inside a HASHED information.
+As you can see the `baseline.txt` file is created, storing inside a HASHED information.

 ![image2](imgs/image2.png)

-After the script is executed, it checks every 15 seconds if any changes have been done on the "users.txt" file.
-Let's change the user OSKAR to JUAN and see if we get notified.
+After the script is executed, it checks every 15 seconds if any changes have been done on the `users.txt` file.
+Let's change the user OSKAR for JUAN and see if we get any notification.

 ![image3](imgs/image3.png)